Jacobventer/iot_environmental_data_pipeline/readme.md

 Environmental sensors are deployed throughout the Kungwini municipality and collect measurements at regular intervals.

 The municipal environmental team runs the pipeline every 6 hours to load newly collected telemetry data into the system.
-During each execution, the new sensor data is processed in batches of 10,000 records to reduce memory usage, improve performance and maintain processing stability when handling large datasets.
+During each execution, the new sensor data is processed in batches of 10,000 records to reduce memory usage, improve performance
+and maintain processing stability when handling large datasets.
+Processing continues until all records have been loaded.
 The dashboard is then updated with the latest environmental alerts, monitoring information and health indicators.
+If processing is incomplete, the dashboard reports the number of expected and processed records and recommends re-running the pipeline.

 The generated dashboard allows city planners to: